 The best way to describe this hike is that it’s relatively flat or undulating in the middle, with steps or slopes at the start and at the end.

-The distance from end to end (or bus stop to bus stop) is about 5.6 kms.
-However, with the added 700 metre detour to the ancient rock carving, it adds up to 6.3 kms.
+The distance from end to end (or bus stop to bus stop) is about 5.6 km.
+However, the added 700-metre detour to the ancient rock carving, adds up to 6.3 km.
 It took us about 2 hours to complete the hike, but that doesn’t account for the time spent sitting on the beach or taking pictures.